Tips and tricks Best practice guides, FAQ & more

-Customer behavior has been heavily disrupted in the last year.
+Customer behavior has been heavily disrupted.
 The worldwide pandemic has forced the Telecoms industry to make changes in record time while testing teams have been putting down fires left and right.

 Even though digital transformation was already a strategic priority in this industry, COVID-19 has amplified its importance and showcased the benefits.

 Now more than ever it is of utmost importance to improve customer experience by providing a seamless, digital omnichannel experience.
 This is achieved by giving the existing siloed, decoupled business system infrastructure a much-needed upgrade: a replacement.

 Unfortunately, this is much easier said than done.
 More on this below.

 The rising digitalization of services means that customers now expect immediate personalized services in real-time.
 The “right here, right now” experience is at its peak.

 However, the way telecom enterprises operate IT is too complex, thus obstructing digital maturity.
 Their monolithic legacy systems don’t offer an innovative and seamless experience for customers.